datalad-handbook/book/docs/intro/philosophy.rst

 cleared some worries that you might have had, and highlighted what DataLad is and what it is not.
 But now, let's get ready to *use* DataLad.
-For this, the next section will show you how to use the handbook.
+For this, the next section will show you how to use this book.

 .. _FAIR: https://www.go-fair.org